renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Contributing/contributing-bundles.md

 slug: /contributing-bundles
 ---

-Follow these steps to add new component bundles to the Langflow sidebar.
+Follow these steps to add new component bundles to the Aiexec sidebar.

 This example adds a new bundle named `DarthVader`.

 ## Add the bundle to the backend folder

-1. Navigate to the backend directory in the Langflow project and create a new folder for your bundle.
+1. Navigate to the backend directory in the Aiexec project and create a new folder for your bundle.
-The path for your new component is `src > backend > base > langflow > components > darth_vader`.
+The path for your new component is `src > backend > base > aiexec > components > darth_vader`.
-You can view the [components folder](https://github.com/langflow-ai/langflow/tree/main/src/backend/base/langflow/components) in the Langflow repository.
+You can view the [components folder](https://github.com/khulnasoft-lab/aiexec/tree/main/src/backend/base/aiexec/components) in the Aiexec repository.

 2. Within the newly created `darth_vader` folder, add the following files:

 * `darth_vader_component.py` — This file contains the backend logic for the new bundle.
 Create multiple `.py` files for multiple components.
 * `__init__.py` — This file initializes the bundle components.
 You can use any existing `__init__.py` as an example to see how it should be structured.

-For an example of adding multiple components in a bundle, see the [Notion](https://github.com/langflow-ai/langflow/tree/main/src/backend/base/langflow/components/Notion) bundle.
+For an example of adding multiple components in a bundle, see the [Notion](https://github.com/khulnasoft-lab/aiexec/tree/main/src/backend/base/aiexec/components/Notion) bundle.

 ## Add the bundle to the frontend folder

-1. Navigate to the frontend directory in the Langflow project to add your bundle's icon.
+1. Navigate to the frontend directory in the Aiexec project to add your bundle's icon.
-The path for your new component icon is `src > frontend > src > icons > DarthVader` You can view the [icons folder](https://github.com/langflow-ai/langflow/tree/main/src/frontend/src/icons) in the Langflow repository.
+The path for your new component icon is `src > frontend > src > icons > DarthVader` You can view the [icons folder](https://github.com/khulnasoft-lab/aiexec/tree/main/src/frontend/src/icons) in the Aiexec repository.
 To add your icon, create **three** files inside the `icons/darth_vader` folder.

 2. In the `icons/darth_vader` folder, add the raw SVG file of your icon, such as `darth_vader-icon.svg`.